dockerimages/https-gitlab.com-gitlab-org-omnibus-gitlab/doc/development/pipelines.md

 #### `Trigger:qa-test`

-This job triggers a pipeline in the [GitLab QA Mirror](https://gitlab.com/gitlab-org/gitlab-qa-mirror), passing the GitLab Docker image created by `Trigger:gitlab-docker` job and the GitLab QA Docker image built by the `Trigger:qa-docker` job, so that a full QA run will be run against up using these images
+This job triggers a pipeline in the [GitLab QA Mirror](https://gitlab.com/gitlab-org/gitlab-qa-mirror), passing the GitLab Docker image created by `gitlab-docker-image` job and the GitLab QA Docker image built by the `qa-docker-image` job, so that a full QA run will be run against up using these images

 This job is run only on [QA mirror](https://gitlab.com/gitlab-org/build/omnibus-gitlab-mirror) on triggered pipelines.